Approach

 Accordingly, Cosmo Oil has set a target to supply 300,000 kiloliters of SAF per year by 2030.

-Cosmo Oil continues to help build a SAF supply chain in Japan while diversifying the raw materials and manufacturing processes involved.
-These efforts include a NEDO project1 for commercializing SAF production at Cosmo refineries by utilizing used cooking oil as a raw material (adopted in July 2021), as well as a study on SAF manufacturing based on an alcohol-to-jet (ATJ) process that uses bioethanol as the raw material.
+Cosmo Oil continues to help build an SAF supply chain in Japan while diversifying the raw materials and manufacturing processes involved.
+These efforts include a NEDO project※1 for commercializing SAF production at Cosmo refineries by utilizing used cooking oil as a raw material (adopted in July 2021), as well as a study on SAF manufacturing based on an alcohol-to-jet (ATJ) process that uses bioethanol as the raw material.

 1. Publicly solicited project by the New Energy and Industrial Technology Development Organization, a national research and development agency in Japan: Development of Production Technologies for Bio-Jet Fuels— Building a Supply Chain Model through Demonstration